 As mentioned above, all WHITEonline webpages are created using RapidWeaver 8, Stacks 4 and the free-form framework Foundry.
 The majority of add-on Stacks used on WHITEonline are those supplied with Foundry.
 The Stacks list above shows all of the other stacks used to create WHITEonline.

 For webpage development, we use Partials as much as possible to create and reuse page elements within our RapidWeaver project.
 As part of that process we've developed a naming convention to make it easier to locate and use a specific partial.
 The use of Partials has facilitated quick site-wide style and content editing.

-Images for use on WHITEonline are exported from Adobe Lightroom to an export folder.
-Images intended for image galleries are exported at a standard size of 1200px wide and also at two times that size of 2400px for display on HiDPI monitors.
-Images are then optimized for website use by being processed through an image compression application.
+Images for use on WHITEonline are exported from Adobe Lightroom to an export folder and are then optimized for website use by being processed through an image compression application.
 The primary image compression app for WHITEonline is ImageOptim.
 We have also experimented with Squash and JPEGmini for image optimization but we find that the best results for us come from processing image files through ImageOptim.

 Images that will be directly added to the RapidWeaver project file are stored in a source files folder on the editing computer.
 Images for image galleries are not added directly to the RapidWeaver project, but rather accessed as remote images - known in the RapidWeaver community as warehousing images.
 These image files are stored in a local export folder for the website on the editing computer.
 There is more information about that in the publishing workflow.